Documentation

 Packages

-Router, Store, DI, Motion animations, FSM, and async concurrency — install only what you need
+Router, Store, DI, Motion, FSM, content collections, head management, and async concurrency — install only what you need

 Tooling

-Vite plugin, in-app DevTools overlay, and Storybook adapter
+Vite plugin, in-app DevTools overlay, Storybook adapter, and MCP server for AI assistants